Dido discography

 Girl Who Got Away, Dido's fourth album, was released in March 2013 and reached number five in the UK.
 "No Freedom" was released as the lead single from the album in January 2013 and peaked at number 51 in the United Kingdom, also charting across mainland Europe.
 "End of Night" was released as the second single from the album in May 2013, but failed to chart on any major charts.
 Since 1999, Dido has sold over 40 million albums worldwide.
 Greatest Hits, Dido's first compilation album, was released in November 2013, it reached number 27 in the UK.
 The album compiles all of Dido's singles from her four albums No Angel (1999), Life for Rent (2003), Safe Trip Home (2008) and Girl Who Got Away (2013).
 The album also includes a new track, "NYC", as well as a collection of remixes and collaborations.
 Dido's fifth studio album, Still on My Mind was released on 8 March 2019 ad charted at number 3 on the Official UK Album chart, number 1 on the UK Indie Album chart and sold over 60,000 copies in that country.
+In 2020, Dido was co-lead artist on her brother Rollo's project The Last Summer (Deluxe Edition).